 Charcot Foot Diagnosis: Can a Doctor Detect It In One or Both Feet?

 Dr. Jasonowicz: In the acute phase it usually occurs in one foot at a time but is not uncommon to see chronic charcot changes in the bilateral feet of patients with neuropathy.

-Dr. Jasonowicz: Again, because of the neuropathy charcot may not be noticed right away and may not impede daily activity until it is at a more advanced stage.
+Dr. Jasonowicz: Again, because of the neuropathy, Charcot Foot may not be noticed right away and may not impede daily activity until it is at a more advanced stage.

 Dr. Jasonowicz: A combination between clinical symptoms, X-rays, MRI, and sometimes lab tests or a bone biopsy.

-Dr. Jasonowicz: If caught early enough it may only require immobilization in a fracture boot but treatment can be more extensive like a cast with no weight bearing or sometimes surgery to stabilize the foot with something called an external fixator.
+Dr. Jasonowicz: If caught early enough, it may only require immobilization in a fracture boot but treatment can be more extensive, like a cast with no weight-bearing activities or sometimes surgery to stabilize the foot with something called an external fixator.
 If there is deformity after the acute phase, sometimes reconstructive surgery is needed to realign the foot to prevent breakdown in the skin/ulceration.